8483/notes/topics/git.md

 ## Pull Requests

+**A pull request is a thing that GitHub, or Bitbucket, or some other web hosting service, provides.
+It is not part of Git itself.**

+**You can think of a pull requests as a discussion dedicated to a particular branch, about whether it should be merged with master.**

-**This is a GitHub feature which is a request to merge two related code bases together.** This uses the Git merge functionality under the hood to ensure that code bases we merge code bases without conflicts.
+This uses the Git merge functionality under the hood to ensure that code bases we merge code bases without conflicts.

 Once someone completes a feature, they don’t immediately merge it into master.
 Instead, they push the feature branch to the central server and file a pull request asking to merge their additions into master.

 This gives other developers an opportunity to review the changes before they become a part of the main codebase.

-You can think of pull requests as a discussion dedicated to a particular branch.

 For example, if a developer needs help with a particular feature, all they have to do is file a pull request.
 Interested parties will be notified automatically, and they’ll be able to see the question right next to the relevant commits.